Teradata/covalent/src/platform/experimental/schematics/README.md

 ## Prerequisites

-Prerequisites to run covalent schematics in your project:
+Prerequisites to run Covalent schematics in your project:

 ```
 Node : v8.15.0